ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 7. DC jack for Joule power source (you can "borrow" one from most standard wall-wart style adapters).

-8. Active Cooling System for Intel® Joule™ Module
+8. Active Cooling System for Intel Joule Module

 ![Active cooling](./img/cooling.png)